Vyral/base-template/_posts/2019-09-17-overpricing-your-home-can-cost-you-thousands.md

 youtube_code: DMUZhOoJBhY
 ---

-{% include youtube.html %}*Overpricing your property when putting it on the market can cost you thousands—here’s why.&nbsp;*
+{% include youtube.html %}&nbsp; &nbsp; &nbsp;*Overpricing your property when putting it on the market can cost you thousands—here’s why.&nbsp;*

 If you’re a home seller, overpricing your property right out of the gate can cost you thousands of dollars.&nbsp;